 Scott, Stu and their parents come to see me in the morning.
 Stu almost jumps into bed with me.
 He’s happy I didn’t die.

 “It’s all my fault, Tim.
 I’m sorry.
 I’m sorry.”

 “It’s okay, Stu.
 I’m the one who wasn’t paying attention.’

 “I was screaming at you to come down, so I could go.
-It’s my entire fault.”
+It’s all my fault.”

 I hug him.
 He knows it’s alright.